awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

    sudo kextunload -b com.FTDI.driver.FTDIUSBSerialDriver
    ```

-1. If you are running a macOS version later than 10\.9, use the following command to unload Apple's FTDI driver:
+1. If you are running a macOS version later than 10\.9, use the following command to unload the Apple FTDI driver:

    ```
    sudo kextunload -b com.apple.driver.AppleUSBFTDI